vishal2098govind/vishal2098govind/README.md

 - 👋 Hi, I’m @vishal2098govind
-- 👀 I’m interested in Full stack development (preferably JS)
+- 👀 I’m interested in full stack development (preferably JS)
 - 🌱 I’m currently working as a Software Developer Intern at Bean Bag Labs Pvt.
+- 🎓 I've done my B.Tech in Computer Science and Engineering 2017-21
+- 👩‍💻 I've worked with Flutter/Dart for mobile front-end and firebase, google-cloud-functions for back-end.
 - 📫 I am available at [Linked In](https://www.linkedin.com/in/vishal-govind-0702b416b/)

 <!---